RoySpringer/mergyfile/README.md

 # PDF Merger
 A small application that can merge multiple pdf files into one.
-It is a small open source project to learn more about electron and creating desktop apps with it.
+It is a small open source project where you can merge your PDF files.

+## Why I started this project
+For most of the time when merging PDFs I use online tools to do that.
+But when I needed to merge some important files with personal information in it I didn't want to use a website for that.
+So I started with a small command-line NodeJS tool that can do it for me, which had an input folder and an output folder.
+In goes the files you want to merge and out goes the files merged together.
+A very easy tool when using the command-line and having NodeJS installed.
+I wanted to share my tool with other people arround me, but not everyone I know happens to have NodeJS installed on there computer, let alone use command-line tools. 😅
+It was a good time to convert this easy command-line tool to a desktop app and learn more about Electron.

 ## To Use